-76 Riggins, S.H.
+70 Riggins, S.H.
 (Ed.)
 (1992).
 Ethnic Minority Media: An International Perspective, Sage Publications: Newbury Park; Merelman (1996), above, n.
 60; Gandy (1998), above, n.
 60; Cottle (2000), above, n.
 60; Cormack, M., & Hourigan (Eds.)
 (2007).
 Minority Language Media: Concepts, Critiques and Case Studies, Clevendon: Multilingual Matters; Napoli, P.M.
 (Ed.)
 (2007).
 Media Diversity and Localism: Meaning and Metrics, Mawhaw: LEA Publishers.

-77 Berliner Institut für Vergleichende Sozialforschung (2005).
+71 Berliner Institut für Vergleichende Sozialforschung (2005).
 Cultural diversity and Mainstreaming in Employment, Study for the European Monitoring Centre on Racism and Xenophobia (EUMC).

-78 "In the United Kingdom, public authorities are required to undertake ethnic monitoring as a result of the duty in section 71(1) to produce race equality scheme (public authorities), or a race equality policy (schools and institutions of further and higher education).
+72 "In the United Kingdom, public authorities are required to undertake ethnic monitoring as a result of the duty in section 71(1) to produce race equality scheme (public authorities), or a race equality policy (schools and institutions of further and higher education).
 Similar monitoring of workforces is being encouraged by the Commission for Racial Equality. (...)
 Northern Ireland offers another example.
 The Fair Employment and Treatment (Northern Ireland) Order 1998 (FETO) (1998 No. 3162 (N.I.
 21), 16 December 1998, as amended by the Fair Employment and Treatment Order (Amendment) Regulations (Northern Ireland) 2003, which came into operation on 10 December 2003).
 The FETO places a number of significant duties on employers which may lead to the adoption of affirmative action measures in order to ensure a proportionate representation of the Protestant and Catholic communities.
 In particular, all registered employers must submit annually to the Commission a 'monitoring return' giving details of the community background of their workforce and of those applying to positions.
 Such monitoring of the composition of the workforce requires that the employees, or those applying for employment, be classified as belonging either to the Protestant or to the Roman Catholic communities (see sect.
 53(3) of the FETO)."
 E.U.
 Network of Independent Experts on Fundamental Rights (2006) Ethnic Profiling.
 CFR-CDF.Opinion 4, at p.
 9 - 10.

-79 European Parliament (1998).
+73 European Parliament (1998).
 EU Anti-Discrimination Policy: From Equal Opportunities between Women and Men to Combating Racism, Public Liberties Series, LIBE 102 EN, Brussels.

-better in labour market.81 In the case of training for work in media institutions this may take a form equivalent to a particular medium (such as television, radio, newspapers, and news agencies), and may include journalism training, technical training, or media management training.
 Some non-governmental organisations in various European countries have also developed training programmes for young people from migrant and ethnic minority groups, and for minority media talents involving them with the public broadcaster or other media institutions.
 Such schemes are particularly suitable for public media employers who have a significant under-representation of minorities within their workforce, including women and disabled people.

 Media workforce indicators are proposed as a form of progress measurement.
-The idea to monitor the workforce representation of minority ethnic, linguistic, and religious groups, as well as disabled people as female journalists and executives across the media industry and PSM in particular, does not aim at imposing arithmetical proportion of different groups in media organisational structures.
+The idea to monitor the workforce representation of minority ethnic, linguistic, and religious groups, as well as disabled people as female journalists and executives across the media industry and PSM in particular, does not aim at imposing arithmetical proportions of different groups in media organisational structures.
 Rather, the main objective would be to detect trends and tendencies in journalistic and media professional employment, and to indicate serious discrepancies of representation, such as an absence or minimal representation of certain groups over a period of time.

-4. Public Service Media
+3. Public Service Media